HackYourFuture/yourpersonalbrand/yourcurriculum.md

 3. Additional reading material
 4. The HackYourFuture CV template pack
 5. Submitting your CV to the HYF team
-6. Bonus: The Cover Letter (Coming soon!)
+6. Bonus: The Cover Letter (Coming soon)

 ## 1. The Do’s & Don’ts of Resume Writing